How Many Units of Botox is Normal?

 - Lines around the nose: 5-10 units

-Treatments can also be combined with other procedures such as Juvederm, Kybella & Restylane, though each case is very different.
-This is why we do not recommend walk-in Botox, medspas and “botox parties” as these do not have experience knowing the right amount of treatment that may be needed in each case.
-We offer Botox and a wide range of dermal fillers in our offices, based in the Upper East Side of Manhattan.
+Dr. Michele Green offers Botox and a wide range of dermal fillers in her private NYC office, based in the Upper East Side of Manhattan.
 Contact us online, or call us at 212-535-3088 today in order to book an appointment with skin care specialist, Dr. Michele Green.